 Generating leads for B2B firms

 When I worked for a direct marketing agency, the sales manager, an ex IBMer, used to warn salespeople against wasting time with prospects who weren’t qualified.
 For instance, cold calling on lists or using SIC (now NAICS).
-I realize a good sales person thinks they can close everyone, but wasting time on folks who aren’t qualified leads just doesn’t pan out.
+I realize a good salesperson thinks they can close everyone, but wasting time on folks who haven’t qualified as leads just don’t pan out.